 There Are Many Reasons to Move to Costa Rica

 Why would you want to move to Costa Rica?
 As thousands of expats will tell you, Costa Rica offers a fantastic lifestyle at a reasonable cost.
-Not to mention that Costa Rica is one of the most beautiful countries in the world, with a modern capital city, long stretches of deserted tropical beaches, cool mountain getaways, and pristine lake regions.
+Costa Rica is one of the most beautiful countries in the world, with a modern capital city, reliable utility service, clean water, lush rain forests, long stretches of deserted tropical beaches, fun beach towns, quaint rural villages, bustling cities, cool mountain getaways, and pristine lake regions.

 Moving to Costa Rica

-Moving to Costa Rica is particularly appealing because Costa Rica is a long-established democracy and politically stable, and, for the most part, it is safe.
-There is a low incidence of violent crime here; and outside the capital city of San Jose, there isn’t much crime of any kind.
+Moving to Costa Rica is particularly appealing because Costa Rica is a long-established democracy and politically stable.
+Also, because Costa Rica has been welcoming retirees and other expats for more than 30 years, and is a premier eco-tourism and beach destination for tourists.
+Many locals speak English.
+And, for the most part, it is safe.
+There is a low incidence of violent crime here; and outside the capital city of San José, there isn’t much crime of any kind.
 Costa Rica is known as one of Latin America’s most peaceful nations (and one of the most politically stable—it has enjoyed over 60 years of uninterrupted democratic rule).
 José Figueres Ferrer, who led an armed uprising that ended a 44-day Civil War, was glorified for abolishing the army and drafting a constitution that guaranteed free elections with universal suffrage.
 Unlike many of its neighbors, Costa Rica never had another civil war.